U.S. Army veterans claims

 Are you a U.S. Army veteran who struggles with a disease caused by toxic substances or defective products?

-If you served in the U.S. Army decades ago and have just been diagnosed with an illness caused by toxic exposure at military bases, PFAS contamination from the use of AFFF, asbestos exposure, and the use of defective 3M military earplugs, you should act now by filing a claim for compensation.
+If you served in the U.S. Army decades ago and have just been diagnosed with an illness caused by toxic exposure at military bases, PFAS contamination from the use of AFFF, and asbestos exposure, you should act now by filing a compensation claim.
 The legal process is simple, requiring minimal involvement on your part and no litigation.
 However, to expedite the legal process, you will have to retrieve your military records, as well as medical records, and send these documents to our attorneys.
-Our team of experts, who have been pursuing toxic claims since 1990, will promptly help you recover the financial compensation you deserve from the manufacturers of the products you were in contact with while serving in the U.S. Army and through a VA claim.
+Our team of experts, who have been pursuing toxic claims since 1990, will promptly help you recover the financial compensation you deserve from the manufacturers of the products you were in contact with while serving in the U.S. Army.
 Our standard fee is a 40% contingency fee.
 This means we only collect the fee once we recover compensation for you.